platform-mesh/upstream-images/README.md

-# Images Repository
+# upstream-images Repository

-This repository simplifies the replacement of images and dependencies from Bitnami charts and builds OCM components for them.
+This repository simplifies the replacement of upstream-images and dependencies from Bitnami charts and builds OCM components for them.

 ## Workflows